 Texans are working with Texas’s Members of Congress to draft legislation for a federal designation establishing the LSCNRA to conserve, protect and promote the benefits of the natural, cultural and recreational resources of the upper Texas Gulf coast.
 LSCNRA legislation will strongly protect Texas private property rights and encourage more tourism and economic opportunity.

 What is a National Recreation Area?

-A National Recreation Area (NRA) is a designation given by Congress to land and water with significant outdoor recreation potential.
+A National Recreation Area is a designation given by Congress to land and water with significant outdoor recreation potential.
 National Recreation Areas are highly regarded and enjoy an enhanced stature among the universe of recreational designations.
 They are chosen because of unique recreational potential and are recognized and valued by tourists from around the world.
 Parks designated as National Recreation Areas are an especially good fit for Texas because they allow for significant local participation and control.

 Preserving natural spaces and recreational opportunities attracts and retains people and businesses.
-By offering a nationally recognized outdoor recreation destination adjacent to a major metropolitan area, the LSCNRA would help ensure that the Texas coast remains a top place to live and locate business.
+By offering a nationally recognized outdoor recreation destination adjacent to a major metropolitan area, the LSCNRA would help ensure that the upper Texas Gulf coast remains a top place to live and locate business.
 It would contribute significantly to the long-term economic and social vitality of the region.

 Making It Happen

 In order for the proposed Lone Star Coastal National Recreation Area to become a designated unit of the National Park Service, a member of the Texas Congressional delegation must introduce a bill, Congress must pass it, and the President must sign it into law.
 Proposed legislation to designate the Lone Star Coastal National Recreation Area has been drafted by the Lone Star Coastal National Recreation Area Coalition.
-Plans are being made to introduce the legislation in Congress during 2017
+Plans are being made to introduce the legislation in Congress.